Raijin-cyber/TruWeather/README.md

 1. Clone this repo:
 2. 2.
-Replace your API key in the JavaScript file: app.js const apiKey = "YOUR_API_KEY";
+Replace your API key in the JavaScript file: app.js , const apiKey = "YOUR_API_KEY";
 3. Open index.html
-4. In City Panel enter your location in this format "City, Country", then press ENTER or just click anywhere else.
+4. In City Panel, enter your location in this format "City, Country", then press ENTER or just click anywhere else.
 5. Félicitations 🥳🥳

 ## 🖼️ Screenshot